 Despite the fact that white rice may help you sleep, it's recommended to eat it in a measured quantity and not go overboard with it.

+Turkey is one of the favourite food for better sleep.
 Turkey is both tasty and healthy.

 It's high in protein, with roughly 8 grams of protein per ounce in roasted turkey (28 g).
 Protein is necessary for maintaining muscle mass and controlling appetite.